-As C-1, C-5, M-2 and M-3 are not residential receptors, the ABC assessment is not applicable to these receptor as such, the cumulative noise level at these receptor locations is compared with established Uzbekistan noise limit of 55dB(A) for daytime noise.
-Upon comparison, it is evident that construction works impacts from the Project to receptors C-1 and M-2 would not be discernible as the cumulative noise level at these receptor locations is well below the established limit.
-Additionally, construction works impacts from the Project to receptor location is well below the discernible at daytime as the cumulative noise level at this receptor location is well below the established limit.
-Due to the proximity of receptor C-5 to the construction activities, construction works impacts from the Project will be discernible and the cumulative noise level at this receptor location is expected to exceed the established limit.
-However, it is noted that impact at these locations will be dependent on the final location of the OHTL towers and associated construction works.
+As C-1, C-5, M-2 and M-3 are not residential receptors, the ABC assessment is not applicable to these receptor as such, the cumulative noise level at these receptor locations is compared with established Uzbekistan noise limit of 55dB(A) for daytime and 45dB(A) for night time.
+Upon comparison, it is evident that construction works impacts from the Project to receptors C-1 and M-2 would not be discernible both at daytime and night time as the cumulative noise level at this receptor location is well below the established limit.
+Additionally, construction works impacts from the Project to receptor to receptor works impacts from the Project to receptor science.

+cumulative noise level at this receptor location is well below the established limit, however, will be discernible at night time as the cumulative noise level at this receptor location is expected to exceed the established limit.
+Due to the proximity of receptor C-5 to the construction activities, construction works impacts from the Project will be discernible both at day time and night time as the cumulative noise level at this receptor location is expected to exceed the established limit.
+However, it is noted that impact at these locations will be dependent on the location of the OHTL towers and associated construction works.